 Joep Beving is a Dutch composer and pianist based in Amsterdam who considers his work simple music for complex emotions.
-Given the sparse, emotionally vulnerable nature of his music, his physically imposing appearance (six foot ten height with long hair and a beard), stands in sharp contrast to his languid, haunting creations.
+Given the sparse, emotionally vulnerable nature of his music, his physically imposing appearance (six-foot ten height with long hair and a beard) stands in sharp contrast to his languid, haunting creations.
 Beving’s compositions are sparse, simple, and usually quite minimally adorned.
 He claims to take a pop approach to composition and performance, resulting in categorizations of his oeuvre as neoclassical.